Felocord/Tweak/README.md

 # BunnyTweak

-A rootful/rootless tweak to inject [Bunny](https://github.com/pyoncord/Bunny) into Discord.
+Tweak to inject [Bunny](https://github.com/pyoncord/Bunny) into Discord.
 Forked [VendettaTweak](https://github.com/vendetta-mod/VendettaTweak), modified to match with [BunnyXposed](https://github.com/pyoncord/BunnyXposed) behavior.
 There are still slight differences between these two, and this tweak may be missing some loader features.

+> [!NOTE]
+> As of right now this tweak does not encompass some functionalities when running in a jailed environment with a wildcard certificate \
+> If you value these features sign the application with a local dev certificate:
+> - setAlternateAppIcon does not work, thus breaking dynamic app icons
+> - sharing files to the application/selecting items via the Files app does not work

 ## Installation